 Public health priority: Routine

 PHU response time: Respond to confirmed cases within 3 working days.
-Enter confirmed cases on NCIMS within 5 working days.
+Enter confirmed cases on NCIMS within 5 working days of notification.

 Last updated: 01 July 2012